MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-code-copilot.md

 > Copilot in Visual Studio Code is tuned to generate code for Power Pages sites, so its **functionalities are limited to Power Pages site-supported languages like HTML, JavaScript, and CSS**.
 The generated code from Copilot makes use of supported frameworks like bootstrap and jQuery.

 1. In the Copilot chat, describe the code behavior you want using natural language.
 For example, code for form validation or Ajax calls using the Power Pages Web API.
-1. Continue to rephrase your questions in the Copilot chat and iterate them until you’ve got what you need.
+1. Continue to rephrase your questions in the Copilot chat iteratively until you get what you need.
 1. Once you're happy with the generated code, you can easily copy and paste the code snippet or insert the code to the Power Pages site and modify the code further.
 1. Use the **up/down** arrow key to navigate between recently entered prompts.